ruby-oauth/oauth2/README.md

 `application/x-www-form-urlencoded` encoded string of the values).

 Options (since v2.0.x unless noted):
-- expires_latency (Integer | nil): Seconds to subtract from expires_in when computing #expired? to offset latency.
+- `expires_latency` (Integer | nil): Seconds to subtract from expires_in when computing #expired? to offset latency.
-- token_name (String | Symbol | nil): When multiple token-like fields exist in responses, select the field name to use as the access token (since v2.0.10).
+- `token_name` (String | Symbol | nil): When multiple token-like fields exist in responses, select the field name to use as the access token (since v2.0.10).
-- mode (Symbol | Proc | Hash): Controls how the token is transmitted on requests made via this AccessToken instance.
+- `mode` (Symbol | Proc | Hash): Controls how the token is transmitted on requests made via this AccessToken instance.
-  - :header — Send as Authorization: Bearer <token> header (default and preferred by OAuth 2.1 draft guidance).
+  - `:header` — Send as Authorization: Bearer <token> header (default and preferred by OAuth 2.1 draft guidance).
-  - :query — Send as access_token query parameter (discouraged in general, but required by some providers).
+  - `:query` — Send as access_token query parameter (discouraged in general, but required by some providers).
   - Verb-dependent (since v2.0.15): Provide either:
-    - a Proc taking |verb| and returning :header or :query, or
+    - a `Proc` taking `|verb|` and returning `:header` or `:query`, or
-    - a Hash with verb symbols as keys, for example: {get: :query, post: :header, delete: :header}.
+    - a `Hash` with verb symbols as keys, for example `{get: :query, post: :header, delete: :header}`.

-Note: Verb-dependent mode was added in v2.0.15 to support providers like Instagram that require query mode for GET and header mode for POST/DELETE.
+Note: Verb-dependent mode supports providers like Instagram that require query mode for `GET` and header mode for `POST`/`DELETE`
+- Verb-dependent mode via `Proc` was added in v2.0.15
+- Verb-dependent mode via `Hash` was added in v2.0.16

 ### OAuth2::Error